-Part of the fun of celebrating my birthday has to be the messages I receive from friends and loved ones, and it’s sometimes the case that I have a special someone in my life that I’m waiting for a message from.
+Part of the fun of celebrating your birthday has to be the messages you receive from friends and loved ones, and that special someone in your life.
 What happens when it doesn’t come?
-It ruins my birthday, quite frankly.
+It can ruin your birthday, quite frankly.

-If they have a genuine reason, e.g. they are having a family drama or they’re sick, okay, I accept it, but if it’s simply because they were scatter-brained or didn’t care enough, I’m forced to think about my deeper connections with that person.
+If they have a genuine reason, e.g. they are having a family drama or they’re sick, okay, you can accept it, but if it’s simply because they were scatter-brained or didn’t care enough, you’re forced to think about your deeper connections with that person.

 Now, what if someone you care about doesn’t wish you happy birthday, and they do it on purpose?

 Again, you’re wondering why someone would do that.
-It’s a classic piece of narcissistic behavior and it’s something which narcissistic people use to make someone else feel bad and to regain control.
+It’s a classic piece of narcissistic behavior and it’s something that narcissistic people use to make someone else feel bad and to regain control.

-A narcissist is someone who only cares about themselves, they have an extremely inflated sense of self, and they will drag others down to exercise control.
-That’s a basic explanation, because narcissism actually goes far deeper than that.
+A narcissist is someone who only cares about themselves, they have an extremely inflated sense of self, and will drag others down to exercise control.
+That’s a basic explanation because narcissism actually goes far deeper than that.

 Not wishing someone happy birthday is a tactic, because it makes that person wonder what is going on.
-Why hasn’t he/she wished me happy birthday?
+You think, why hasn’t he/she wished me happy birthday?
 Why didn’t they remember my special day?
 Why aren’t I important to them?

 This is a question that has been asked for years.
 We should point out that narcissism is actually a condition that requires attention and treatment.
 There are deep mental health issues at the very core of narcissism, which causes this person to act in that particular way.